 Preheat your oven to 350 degrees F.

-Prepare a muffin pan by adding 12 muffin liners, set aside.
+Prepare a muffin pan by adding 12 muffin liners, and set aside.

 In a smaller bowl, whisk together the milk, honey, and vanilla, then set it aside.